 “It’s great to be out here.
 We’re looking for good things this year,” 20-year-old Tonglet said.

-Veteran Joe Desantis scored a holeshot win in round-one after his .019 light and 7.27 was enough to get his revamped Mark Conner-tuned Suzuki GSXR around Star Racing-backed newcomer Angie McBride’s 7.21.
+Veteran Joe Desantis scored a holeshot win in round-one after his .019 light and 7.27 was enough to get his revamped Mark Conner-tuned Suzuki GSXR around Star Racing-backed newcomer Angie McBride’s (Smith) 7.21.

 Geico-sponsored Karen Stoffer and K&N Filter’s Steve Johnson also gained holeshot victories in round-one, when Stoffer’s 0.34 bulb and a 7.17 bettered Savoie’s 7.16, and Johnson’s .029 light and 7.18 held off Shawn Gann’s quickly-charging 7.17.